Cluster-Randomized Trials with Cross-Cluster Interference

 The next subsection provides empirical examples of calibrating $k$ under the conservative choice $\tilde\gamma=d$.
-In the last subsection, we discuss the determination of $\tilde\gamma$.
+The last subsection discusses how to determine $\gamma$ to obtain less conservative estimates.

-The theoretical motivation for \eqref{optk} is as follows.
+\begin{remark} The theoretical motivation for \eqref{optk} is as follows.
 First, using $\tilde\gamma < \gamma$ corresponds to undersmoothing.
 Second, \autoref{aspace}(a) says that the number of units in an $r$-neighborhood is of asymptotic order equal to the density $\xi_n$ times the volume of the neighborhood $r^d$.
-It then follows that the number of observational units $n$ is of asymptotic order equal to $\xi_n$ times the volume of the region: $n \sim \xi_n \mathcal{V}$.
+It follows that the number of units $n$ is of asymptotic order equal to $\xi_n$ times the volume of the region: $n \sim \xi_n \mathcal{V}$.
 Hence, in the infill-increasing case where $\xi_n$ is diverging, we replace $n/\xi_n$ in the rate-optimal formula \eqref{rok} with $\mathcal{V}$, which can be directly computed from the data.
-In the increasing-domain case where $\xi_n \sim 1$, we can replace $n/\xi_n$ with either $n$ or $\mathcal{V}$ since they are of the same order.
-We conservatively choose the smaller of the two.
+In the increasing-domain case where $\xi_n \sim 1$, we can replace $n/\xi_n$ with either $n$ or $\mathcal{V}$ since they are of the same order, so \eqref{optk} conservatively chooses the smaller option. \end{remark}